 Our social media framework strengthens Colgate’s employer branding and digital presence, resulting in the increase of our talent community and a healthy candidate pipeline.
-Nearly 7,000 people visit our job portal every month and an increasing number engage with us on social platforms like LinkedIn, Glassdoor, and Facebook.
+More than 2.3 million people visited our job portal in 2019 and an increasing number continue to engage with us on social platforms such as LinkedIn, Glassdoor and Facebook.

 As a truly global company, our diverse backgrounds enable us to respond to the needs and aspirations of the billions we serve worldwide.
 We strive to ensure that we maintain a focus on diversity and minority recruitment to reflect internally the communities in which we live and work.
 By doing so, innovation is driven through a diverse set of ideas, approaches and backgrounds and through engaging with various affinity groups and diversity organizations.

-In 2018, we continued our focus on building a coaching culture by partnering with BetterUp, a leading provider of online coaching.
-BetterUp Coaching provides Colgate leaders with the opportunity to receive personalized support that helps broaden and deepen the skills for success and accelerate individual effectiveness and development.
+In 2019, we continued our focus on building a coaching culture by partnering with BetterUp, a leading provider of virtual coaching.
+BetterUp Coaching provided 200 Colgate leaders with personalized support that helps broaden and deepen the skills for success and accelerate individual effectiveness and development.

 In 2018, one of our goals was to improve the quality of decisions for better performance and greater diversity and inclusion company-wide.
-To help Colgate People make more informed, effective and confident decisions about people and business, we launched the “DECIDE: The Neuroscience of Breaking Bias,” program.
-Launched to an initial group of 400 global participants, this digital learning solution consisted of three hours of content that was delivered over a span of 30 days through videos, research summaries, practice tools, and interactive webinars.
-Feedback from the pilot program was very positive, with 90 percent of learners stating that they are using the strategies learned to mitigate biases.
-An additional 1,300 managers will complete the “DECIDE” program in early 2019.
-We are committed to having all Colgate People managers participate in this impactful program.
+To help Colgate People make more informed, effective and confident decisions about people and business, we launched the “DECIDE: The Neuroscience of Breaking Bias” program.
+In 2019, 2,500 managers globally completed the “DECIDE” program and are now using the strategies to mitigate biases.
+We are committed to having all Colgate People managers participate and to share their learning with their teams.

-In 2018, we continue to transform our learning strategy to better meet the evolving expectations of the modern workforce and create a continuous learning culture.
+We continue to transform our learning strategy to better meet the evolving expectations of the modern workforce and create a continuous learning culture.
 Our focus is to develop the strategic organizational capabilities that will drive current and future growth for Colgate by offering learning experiences that are closely aligned to our business strategy.
-A continuous learning culture at Colgate is where Colgate People learn in the flow of work.
-It is not episodic nor programmatic; it is where Colgate People learn through being curious, through the coaching of their leaders, from reverse mentoring programs and through collaborating and sharing with each other.
-It is where Colgate People learn through experimentation, from structured learning experiences that are delivered in blended and modern ways.
-It is where Colgate People learn through external partnerships and through the various roles and experiences they have throughout their diverse careers.
+A continuous learning culture at Colgate is where Colgate People learn through being curious, through the coaching of their leaders, from reverse mentoring programs and through collaborating and sharing with each other.
+It is where Colgate People learn through experimentation, external partnerships and through the various roles and experiences they have throughout their diverse careers.

-We promote physical, emotional, and financial wellness for Colgate People and their families.
-Just as we create products that build brighter futures for everyone, our goal is to help our people live better every day by providing support and resources to help them make healthy choices at work and at home to live a more balanced, thriving life.
+We promote physical, emotional and financial wellness for Colgate People and their families.
+Just as we create products that build brighter futures for everyone, we want to help our employees build brighter futures.
+Our goal is to help our people live better every day by providing support and resources to help them make healthy choices at work and at home to live more balanced, thriving lives.

 COLGATE EMPLOYEE HEALTH AND WELLNESS STRATEGY